MrMadguy64/Android-x86-Helper/README.md

 Known issues:
 1) Android 10 still can't be built due to source code problems.
 I don't want to take responsibilty and fix them.
-2) SetupWizard crashes in Android 11, but you can skip it via boot menu or via SETUPWIZARD=0 kernel command line parameter
+2) SetupWizard crashes on Android 11, but you can skip it via boot menu or via SETUPWIZARD=0 kernel command line parameter
+3) Cursor is blinking in graphic mode on Android 11
-3) Navigation bar is broken for some non-standard resolutions, like 1280x1024
+4) Navigation bar is broken for some non-standard resolutions, like 1280x1024
-4) Virtio GPU drivers aren't enabled in kernel, so emulation is slow
+5) Virtio GPU drivers aren't enabled in kernel, so emulation is slow
-5) Some cases aren't tested, like removing out dir
+6) Some cases aren't tested, like removing out dir